edi3/edi3-igl/docs/index.md

 In many jurisdictions, significant digitisation progress has been made for interactions between the national regulators (eg customs) and the local regulated community (eg importers, exporters, etc).
 In Australia for example, 99% of customs documents are already lodged electronically.
 However there still remains a very significant amount of paper documents that support cross border trade.
 The majority of the paper documents fit the same pattern; they are issued by a party in the exporting country but required by the regulator of the importing country for goods clearance.
 One significant reason that paper has been difficult to replace is that there is no direct trust relationship that allows in importing regulator to confirm the identity of the document issuer in the exporting jurisdiction.

-An Inter Customs Ledger (IGL) is proposed as an approach to the transfer of shipment related documents between customs agencies which is immediate, permanent and irrefutable.
-The intercustoms ledger is essentially a trust bridge between national identity schemes - basically the importing regulator trusts the identity of the document issuer because the exporting regulator confirms the issuer identity.
+An Inter Goverment Ledger (IGL) is proposed as an approach to the transfer of shipment related documents between customs agencies which is immediate, permanent and irrefutable.
+The Inter Goverment ledger is essentially a trust bridge between national identity schemes - basically the importing regulator trusts the identity of the document issuer because the exporting regulator confirms the issuer identity.

 ![digital flows](DocumentFlows_ToBe.png)